usherlabs/usher-referrals/README.md

 ## 👋 Introduction

-Usher is an Open Source Partnerships Platform that enables Brands to grow through performance-based marketing.
+Open Source Web3 integrated Referrals Platform that enables Brands to grow through performance-based marketing.

-Start a Partner, Affiliate, Ambassador, or Reseller Program by deploying Usher, or engaging a [public managed Usher Core Node](https://app.usher.so/?ref=github).
+Deploy the platform to start a Partner, Affiliate, Ambassador, or Reseller Program.

 ### Screenshots